Jenyay/outwiker/README.md

 ![OutWiker](https://github.com/Jenyay/outwiker/blob/master/doc/_static/screenshots/outwiker%203.2/outwiker_3.2_en_01.png)

 OutWiker is a cross-platform software for keeping your notes in a tree.
 Similar programs call "outliner", "tree-like editor" or personal wiki.
 Main difference OutWiker from other programs is a keeping notes as folders on disk.
-A notes can to have attached files.
+Notes can to have attached files.
 OutWiker can contain pages of different types, currently supports three types of pages: plain text, HTML pages and wiki pages.

 Links
 ------